Dreams Unlimited Travel

 WHAT TIME SHOULD I SCHEDULE MY ARRIVAL/DEPARTURE FLIGHTS FOR THE CRUISE?

-Arrival: Final boarding is at 4:00pm.
+Arrival: Final boarding is at 4:00 pm.
 No one is allowed to board after that time.
-The port is approximately an hour drive from the Orlando airport.
-You’ll also need to factor in the time it will take to get to your transportation.
+Port Canaveral is approximately an hour drive from the Orlando airport.
+You’ll also need to factor in the time it will take to get your luggage and to get to your transportation.
 Morning flight arrivals are recommended.

 HOW DO DISNEY TRANSFERS WORK?